Last Updated on November 25, 2025 by Christian Adams

 Steely Dan – Aja (1977)

-Man.
-Man, man, man, man.
-I’ve gone back and forth on this one for a couple of days.
-Aja is clearly geared toward the more adult, sophisticated listener, but still contains the odd catchy melody and toe-tapping tempo.
-These guys somehow manage to make jazz rock palatable for the wider pop audience, which is no easy task.
+Aja is geared toward the more adult, sophisticated listener, but still contains the odd catchy melody and toe-tapping tempo.
+These guys somehow make jazz rock palatable for the wider pop audience, which is no easy task.
 It’s a formidable recording; however, we’ve already been through two Steely Dan albums.

 The Modern Lovers – The Modern Lovers (1977)